bowen-upenn/PersonaMem/README.md

 ## To test the block concatenation

+This step is optional and intended for debugging purposes only.
+The actual block concatenation process will be performed in the next session.

 The block concatenation must be performed after the Q&As are generated.
 We allow command-line argparser for the following arguments:

 - ```--idx_persona``` to select the index of the persona.